Yuengling: Expansion under Richard Yuengling Jr.

-In June 2016, as part of a consent decree, Yuengling committed to paying $7 million to upgrade its water treatment facilities, as well as pay $2.8 million in fines, to settle violations of the Clean Water Act that occurred from 2008 through 2015.

-In October 2016, Dick Yuengling's endorsement of Donald Trump for president sparked calls for boycotts of Yuengling.
+In June 2016, as part of a consent decree, Yuengling agreed to spend approximately $7 million to upgrade water-treatment facilities and to pay $2.8 million in penalties to settle Clean Water Act violations at its two Pennsylvania breweries between 2008 and 2015.
+In October 2016, Dick Yuengling's endorsement of Donald Trump for president prompted calls for boycotts of Yuengling products.